The general format of DSE commands is:

 The version number is specified in decimal.

-Specifies the number of records to remove.
+Specifies the block number of the SAVE buffer to restore.

 The format of the SAVE command is: